 SECTION 1.
-The above recitals are all true and correct.
+The City Council does hereby declare that the above recitals are true and correct and incorporated herein by reference.

 SECTION 2.
-The Report as presented consists of the following:
+The City Council does hereby acknowledge Report as presented consists of the following:

 A. Plans and specifications describing the general nature, location and extent of the existing improvements to be maintained are on file in the City Engineer's office.
 No new improvements or any substantial changes in existing improvements are proposed for the next fiscal year; all improvements to be maintained are in existing public streets or sidewalks of the City;